Make S’Mores With a Solar Oven!

 Put the oven to work

-Set the oven in the direct Sun, with the flap propped to reflect the light into the box.
+Set the oven in the direct Sun on a sunny day when the outdoor temperature is at least 85 degrees Fahrenheit.
+Prop the flap open to reflect the light into the box.
 You will probably have to tape the prop in place.
 Preheat the oven for at least 30 minutes.